dhansonTechtonic/database-react-bulma-sass-phase/LessonPlan.md

 - [ ] **Ask about learners' previous experience/familiarity with the topic at hand**

-What do you already know about Reach, Bulma, and Sass?
+What do you already know about React, Bulma, and Sass?
 What do you know about setting up a react environment?

 - [ ] **State main goal of covering this topic**